-On December 5, 2018, Film Producer and Director Ekta Kapoor registered a complaint with the Juhu police after Rs 60,000 of the Rs 1.5 lakh cash that she had kept in her handbag was missing.
-The Juhu police registered a case under section 379 of IPC but no one has been arrested.
-In her complaint, Ekta said that she had kept the cash in her handbag and when she lifted her bag, it felt lighter.
-On counting the cash, she realised that Rs 60,000 was missing which is when she approached the Juhu police station and filed a complaint.
-The Juhu police registered a case under section 379 of IPC but no one was arrested.
-The investigation is underway.
+On December 5, 2018, film producer and director Ekta Kapoor registered a complaint with the Juhu police after Rs 60,000 of the Rs 1.5 lakh cash that she had kept in her handbag went missing.
+The Juhu police registered a case under section 379 of IPC but are yet to make any arrests.
+In her complaint, Ekta said that she had kept the cash in her handbag but later when she lifted her bag, it felt lighter.
+On counting, she realised that Rs 60,000 was missing which is when she approached the Juhu police station and filed a complaint.
+The Juhu police registered a case under section 379 of IPC and the investigation is underway.

 Cops raid posh Juhu five-star, arrest high-profile guests playing banned games:

 On November 7, 2018, Mumbai Crime Branch's Social Service Branch (SSB) raided hotel Sea Princess at Juhu Tara Road and arrested several high-profile guests who were allegedly playing poker, table blackjack and other banned games.
 Acting on a tip-off, the police raided the hotel and arrested 135 people including 63 men and 54 women.
 Eighteen employees of the hotel were also arrested.
-The cops also seized Rs 4 lakh cash and coins worth Rs 35 lakh which were procured by the players to play.
-All those who were arrested were booked under the Gambling Act 4 (a), 5 while 18 accused were produced before the court.
+The cops also seized Rs 4 lakh cash and coins worth Rs 35 lakh procured by the players.
+The arrested persons were booked under the Gambling Act 4 (a), 5 while 18 accused were produced before the court.
 The investigation is underway.

 The gang who stole from girl students' backpacks arrested:

-On October 24, 2018, two members of a gang, including the kingpin, who used to target female students of Mithibai College and steal their wallets, cash or mobile phones from their backpacks, were arrested by the Juhu police.
-A student of pharmacy from Mithibhai College had registered an FIR at Juhu police station after she noticed that her handbag that contained Rs 3,000 in cash, an ATM card, and pen drive was missing from her backpack.
-The Juhu police arrested two of the accused and recovered the stolen property within three hours of the offence.
+On October 24, 2018, two members of a gang, including the kingpin, who used to target female students of Mithibai College and steal their wallets, cash and mobile phones from their backpacks, were arrested by the Juhu police.
+A student of pharmacy from Mithibhai College had registered an FIR at Juhu police station after she noticed that her handbag that contained Rs 3,000 in cash, an ATM card, and pen drive were missing from her backpack.
+The Juhu police arrested the two accused and recovered the stolen property within three hours of the offence.

 Phone snatchers caught waiting for the next victim in Juhu:

-On September 10, 2018, the Juhu police arrested two mobile phone snatchers within 24 hours of the offence, and seized the scooter they had used to escape after snatching a high-end cellphone from a college student on September 7.
-The two accused were identified as Prem Devendra, 23, and Prakash alias Akash Gupta, 21, had come to the same spot the next day to repeat the offence.
-Acting on a tip-off the Juhu police laid a trap and arrested the victims when they came to the same spot the next day to commit another offence.
+On September 10, 2018, the Juhu police arrested two mobile phone snatchers within 24 hours of the offence and seized the scooter they had used to escape after snatching a high-end cellphone from a college student on September 7.
+The two accused identified as Prem Devendra, 23, and Prakash alias Akash Gupta, 21, had come to the same spot the next day to repeat the offence.
+Acting on a tip-off the Juhu police laid a trap and arrested the victims when they arrived to commit another offence.

 Man arrested for harassing woman over Facebook:

 On June 17, 2018, a 30-year-old content writer approached the Juhu police and filed a complaint against a Facebook friend who allegedly harassed her for nearly two years.
-The Juhu police arrested 49-year-old Hadimani Tamanna Fakirappa, had been harassing the content writer by posting obscene messages on her Facebook wall.
+The Juhu police arrested 49-year-old Hadimani Tamanna Fakirappa, for harassing the content writer by posting obscene messages on her Facebook wall.
 The accused had even responded to some of her posts through such messages, which made her extremely uncomfortable.
 The police registered a case and booked the harasser under sections 354A and 509 of the IPC and relevant sections of the IT Act.
-The investigation is underway.

 Businessman arrested after veteran Bollywood actress files rape case:

 On March 22, 2018, the Juhu police arrested a businessman after a veteran Bollywood actress filed an FIR against him.
-The accused, identified as Mohammad Sarfraz Ehsan Khan, 47, was booked under sections 376, 420 of the Indian Penal Code and several sections related to forgery.
-In January 2018, Khan was arrested by Juhu police station in connection with a harassment complaint filed by the actor.
+The accused, 47, was booked under sections 376, 420 of the Indian Penal Code and several sections related to forgery.
+In January 2018, the accused was arrested by Juhu police station in connection with a harassment complaint filed by the actor.
 He was booked under Sections 304D (stalking) and 509 (insulting the modesty of a woman) of the Indian Penal Code on January 25 based on her complaint.
-In the first case, the actor alleged that Khan constantly called and threatened her and that he turned up outside her house on the night of January 23 and demanded that he be let inside.
-He allegedly threatened her watchman before leaving and accosted actor the next day while she was leaving her house.
+In her complaint the actor alleged that the accused used to constantly call and threaten her.
+He turned up outside her house on the night of January 23 and demanded to be let inside.
+He also allegedly threatened the watchman before leaving and accosted actor the next day while she was leaving her house.
 The investigation is underway.

-Two foreigners arrested for sexually harassing Marathi actress, friend at Juhu cafe:
+Two foreigners arrested for harassing Marathi actress, friend at Juhu cafe:

-On March 4, 2018, the Santacruz police arrested two foreign nationals for sexually harassing a Marathi actress and her friend when the two were at the coffee shop of Hotel Sea Princess in Juhu.
+On March 4, 2018, the Santacruz police arrested two foreign nationals for harassing a Marathi actress and her friend when the two were at the coffee shop of Hotel Sea Princess in Juhu.
 According to the police report, the two accused sat opposite their table and started passing comments on them.
 When the actress confronted them, one of them walked towards her table, kneeled down and kept passing inappropriate remarks.
 The two men even made objectionable gestures towards the actress and her friend.
-The accused have been identified as Edrick Divyago, 25, and Philipic Rodrigues, 38, nationals of Czech Republic.
+The accused were identified as nationals of Czech Republic.